Alvis Hermanis

 Alvis Hermanis is a Latvian theatre director, set designer and actor.
 Since 1997 he has worked at the New Riga Theatre (Jaunais Rīgas teātris) as artistic director.

 Early life and education

 Hermanis was born in Riga and in his early teens he played hockey in Dinamo Riga sports school.
-He was forced to leave sport at the age of 15 due to health reasons.
+He was forced to leave sport at the age of 15 for health reasons.
 He obtained his first theatre and stage experience when he attended Riga pantomime studio under Roberts Ligers.
 From 1981 until 1982 Hermanis attended the Riga Peoples artist studio.
 He continued his education from 1984 until 1988 in the theatre department of Latvian State conservatory.

 Career

 As an actor, Hermanis appeared in several feature films in the late 1980s.

 Aside from at the New Riga Theatre, Hermanis has directed several plays in Austria, Germany, Russia, Switzerland and elsewhere, and a number of New Riga Theatre plays have toured the whole of Europe.

 In 2003, Hermanis directed Nikolai Gogol's The Government Inspector at the Salzburg Festival in Austria, which won the Young Director's Award.
 This success paved his way for a long-lasting career in German-speaking theatre, starting in Frankfurt and at the Ruhrtriennale, then in Berlin, Zürich and Vienna.
 He has frequently worked at the Burgtheater, Austria's national theatre, where he presented Arthur Schnitzler's Das weite Land in 2011 and a new version of Gogol's The Government Inspector in 2015.